 Jeff has maintained an active pro bono practice and provided business legal services through the Pro Bono Partnership of Atlanta.
 He has been named a Pro Bono All-Star by the Georgia Bar Journal.

 Jeff was recognized in 2023 as one of the "Best Lawyers: Ones to Watch" for Corporate Law by The Best Lawyers in America®.
+He was recommended by Legal 500 US in 2023 in the area of Outsourcing.

 Insights View All